facebookresearch/habitat-lab/examples/hitl/isaac_robot_teleop/README.md

 #run from habitat-lab root directory
 python -m habitat_sim.utils.datasets_download --uids hssd-hab ycb ln -s scene_datasets/hssd-hab/ data/hssd-hab
+#NOTE: you will need to generate navmeshes from your scenes in advance and place them like: data/hssd-hab/navmeshes/<scene_name>.navmesh

 cd data
 #run from your 'habitat-lab/data' directory (reach out to request permissions if necessary)